FAQs

 Why does it take 2-3 weeks to receive my banjo?

 When you order your banjo, it quite literally starts as a piece of locally grown maple, some hardware, and, of course, a drum.
 Each instrument is handcrafted to order in the Magic Fluke workshop in Sheffield, Massachusetts.
 We take great care in building each banjo and thoroughly inspect it for intonation, tone, and action before shipping.
 This attention to detail ensures you receive the highest quality product possible.
-See images below.
+See images of the building process on our about page.